Adversarial probate proceedings in Florida probate are governed by the Florida Rules of Civil Procedure. Pursuant to Florida Probate Rule 5.025(d):

 Like a complaint is a civil suit, a petition “shall contain a short and plain statement of the relief sought, the grounds therefor, and the jurisdiction of the court where the jurisdiction has not already been shown.”
 Fla.
 Prob.
 R. 5.020(b); See also LaCalle v.
 Barquin, 987 So.
 2d 1245, 1245 (Fla.
 3d DCA 2008).

 A petition for administration in probate is akin to a complaint in a civil suit.
 LaCalle, 987 So.
 2d at 1246.
-When an interested person in probate moves to dismiss a probate petition after the proceedings are declared adversarial, the Court must confine itself strictly to the allegations within the four corners of the petition.
+When an interested person in probate moves to dismiss a Florida probate petition after the proceedings are declared adversarial, the Court must confine itself strictly to the allegations within the four corners of the petition.
 Id. at 1246 (relying on Pizzi v.
 Cent.
 Bank & Trust Co., 250 So.
 2d 895, 897 (Fla.
 1971)).

 In LaCalle, the trial court dismissed a petition to probate a lost or destroyed will following respondent’s motion to dismiss based on affidavits attached to the motion to dismiss.
 On appeal, the Third District reversed in an eloquent fashion, where it stated as follows: